IHE/ITI.PDQm/input/pagecontent/index.md

 * the definition resources in [json](definitions.json.zip), [xml](definitions.xml.zip), [ttl](definitions.ttl.zip), or [csv](csvs.zip) format, or
 * the example resources in [json](examples.json.zip), [xml](examples.xml.zip) or [ttl](examples.ttl.zip) format.

-The source code for this Implementation Guide can be found on https://github.com/IHE/ITI.PDQm
+The source code for this Implementation Guide can be found on [IHE GitHub](https://github.com/IHE/ITI.PDQm)